RimuruDev/CustomProjectBuilder/README.md

 ## Overview

 Custom Build and Run is a Unity editor extension designed to streamline the testing and development process of multiplayer games using Unity and Nakama Server.
-With just a single command, it automates the building and launching of a standalone game instance alongside entering Play Mode in the Unity Editor, allowing you to test matchmaking and in-game interactions seamlessly.
+With just a single command, it automates the building and launching of multiple standalone game instances alongside entering Play Mode in the Unity Editor, allowing you to test matchmaking and in-game interactions seamlessly.

 ## Why Use Custom Build and Run?